-- I. THE RECEIVER MAY NOT SELL THE PROPERTIES FREE AND CLEAR WHERE NO EQUITY IS OBTAINED FOR THE RECEIVERSHIP ESTATE. - A. The District Court for the Northern District of Illinois Has Already Recognized that the Proposed Relief Requested by the Receiver's Motion May Not Be Granted.
+I. THE RECEIVER MAY NOT SELL THE PROPERTIES FREE AND CLEAR WHERE NO EQUITY IS OBTAINED FOR THE RECEIVERSHIP ESTATE.

+A. The District Court for the Northern District of Illinois Has Already Recognized that the Proposed Relief Requested by the Receiver's Motion May Not Be Granted.

 The Receiver's Motion seeks to sell the Properties "free and clear" with the Mortgagees' liens attaching to the sale proceeds.
 Motion, pp. 41-42.
-As the District Court for the Northern District of Illinois has already conclusively held, a sale may not be approved where no equity beyond the secured indebtedness is generated for the estate.
+As the District Court for the Northern District of Illinois has already conclusively held that a sale may not be approved where no equity beyond the secured indebtedness is generated for the estate.
 See Pennant Mgmt., Inc. v.
 First Farmers Fin., LLC, 14-CV-7581, 2015 WL 4511337, at 4-5 (N.D.
 Ill.
-July 24, 2015).
-Both Fannie Mae and Citibank as Trustee have filed proofs of claim asserting secured mortgages well in excess of the sale proceeds.
-With respect to the Citibank Property, investors have also asserted secured claims through proofs of claim.
-With respect to both Properties, no equity will be generated for the Receivership Estate as evidenced below, much less substantial equity:
+July 24, 2015).11 The Mortgagees have filed proofs of claim asserting secured mortgages well in excess of the sale proceeds, with the exception of 4611-17 South Drexel.12 With respect to all Properties, no equity will be generated for the Receivership Estate as evidenced below, much less substantial equity:

-9 The Receiver contends that mortgage insurance will cover this "double" payment by any mortgagees or investors.
+10 The Receiver contends that mortgage insurance will cover this "double" payment by any mortgagees or investors.
 However, the Receiver has not read the policies and cannot establish that the mortgage insurance will cover the full amount of the letter of credit required to be posted by a Mortgagee.

-10 In fact, the Pennant decision is a decision that this Court has previously cited with favor.
+11 In fact, the Pennant decision is a decision that this Court has previously cited with favor.
 Order [Dkt.
 540], p.
 4.